csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 It’s something of a misnomer to use phrases like <q>increase in bandwidth</q>
 and <q>reduction in latency</q>.
-We don’t really have the ability to simply ‘increase bandwidth’—although that would be nice!—so what we’re really looking to do is reduce the amount of transfer.
+We don’t really have the ability to simply ‘increase bandwidth’ — although that would be nice! — so what we’re really looking to do is reduce the amount of transfer.
 Similarly, there isn’t much we can do to really ‘reduce latency’, but we can [avoid latency](/2024/09/optimising-for-high-latency-environments/)